Forget What You’ve Heard

 The more time you spend together, the more little nagging things can blow up into major annoyances.
 Much like in a marriage!
 Don’t let this happen.
 Use weekends to get away from each other for at least a day.
 This time apart allows everyone to take a deep breath, gain perspective and recharge for the coming week.

+Should friends start a business together?
 Going into business with friends is not the automatic mistake many commentators make it out to be.
-Contact me today to learn more about getting started.

 Richard A. Chapo, Esq.